FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+It is a considerably dangerous act to test out this prototype in a real driving situation, so that I decided to situmulate this prototype on a online driving simulator.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**